emma-ladouceur/conservation/publications.md

 ## 2017
-* Firn, J, **Ladouceur, E**, Dorrough, J. Integrating local knowledge and scientific surveys to assess the impacts of an invasive exotic grass on critically endangered grassy woodlands.
+* Firn, J, **Ladouceur, E**, Dorrough, J. **In Press.** Integrating local knowledge and scientific surveys to assess the impacts of an invasive exotic grass on critically endangered grassy woodlands.
 The Journal of Applied Ecology.
-In Press.

-* **Ladouceur, E**, Mayfield, M. In Press.
+* **Ladouceur, E**, Mayfield, M. 2017.
 [The early response of subtropical grasslands to restoration treatments](http://onlinelibrary.wiley.com/doi/10.1111/rec.12491/abstract), The Journal of Restoration Ecology.
 {: .notice}

 ## Technical Reports